Before you get started, you need to ensure that your workspace is clean and clear and you have the following items to hand:

 - Pouring Jug

-- Clothes peg or hair slide to hold wick in place
+- A wick centering tool / Clothes peg / hair slide to hold wick

-Step 1 - Pour your wax (the full 800g) into your double boiler or pan, melt the wax at a controlled temperature no higher then 65°C. Gently stir until all wax has melted.
+Step 1 – Pour your wax (the full 800g) into your double boiler or pan and melt the wax at a controlled temperature no higher then 65°C. Gently stir until all wax has melted.

-Step 2 - Whilst the wax is melting you will want to use this time to clean the glasses and ensure they are free of any dirt or particles and are dry.
-Then you need to set the wick in place, the best way to do this is to dip the sustainer in the molten wax and then place the wick in the centre of the glass.
-As the wax cools it will hold the lower end in place.
-To secure the top of the wick you can use a clothing peg or a hair slide, grip the top of the wick ensuring it is pulled through tight and then rest the peg/slide across the top of the container.
+Step 2 – Whilst the wax is melting, you will want to use this time to clean the glasses and ensure they are free of any dirt or particles and are dry.
+Then you need to set the wick in place.
+The best way to do this is to dip the sustainer in the molten wax and then place the wick in the centre of the glass.
+As the wax cools, it will hold the lower end in place.
+To secure the top of the wick, you can use a clothes peg or a hair slide to grip the top of the wick, ensuring it is pulled through tight and then rest the peg/slide across the top of the container.

-Step 3 - Now all the wax has melted and has a temperature of 65°C, you can add your sachet of dye to the wax.
+Step 3 – Now all the wax has melted and has reached a temperature up to 65°C, you can add your sachet of dye to the wax.
 This needs to be stirred continuously and gently to ensure the colour dissolves evenly.
-We say to stir this gently, the reason being that when stirring at this stage vigorously you can cause air bubbles within the wax which will affect how your candle burns.
+We say to stir this gently, the reason being that when stirring vigorously at this stage, you can cause air bubbles within the wax which will affect how your candle burns.

-Step 4 - You can now add your fragrance to your wax however before you do this, the temperature of the wax is crucial.
-You will find your fragrance will have a flash point, this is the point at which the fragrance evaporates from the wax.
-You will need to make sure the temperature of your wax is beneath this temperature (we will include your fragrances flashpoint in the kit details online).
+Step 4 – You can now add your fragrance to your wax.
+However, before you do this, the temperature of the wax is crucial.
+Your fragrance will have a flash point, this is the point at which the fragrance evaporates from the wax.
+You will need to make sure the temperature of your wax is beneath this flashpoint (we will include your fragrances flashpoint in the kit details online).
 Once the wax is at the right temperature, pour in your fragrance and stir evenly.

-Step 6 - Whilst cooling wax naturally shrinks, this will cause a sink hole, don't worry this is normal.
-Reheat the left-over wax from earlier until it is the same temperature as the first pour wax was, now use this to fill in the sink holes leaving you with a smooth flat surface.
+Step 6 – Whilst cooling, wax naturally shrinks and causes sink holes.
+Don’t worry this is normal.
+Reheat the leftover wax from earlier, until it is the same temperature as the first pour wax was.
+Now use this to fill in the sink holes, leaving you with a smooth flat surface.
 This may need to be repeated a couple of times.
-Allow candles to set for 12-24 hours and enjoy.
+Allow candles to set for 12-24 hours… then enjoy.